Nivkh people: After the Soviet collapse

 With the collapse of the Soviet Union in 1991, the kolkhoz collectives were abandoned.
 The Nivkh were dependent on the state-funded collectives, and with their dissolution, rapid economic hardship ensued for the already impoverished populace.
-At present, the Nivkh living in the north of Sakhalin see their future threatened by the giant offshore oil extraction projects known as Sakhalin-I and Sakhalin-II, operated by foreign Western firms.
+At present, the Nivkh living in the north of Sakhalin see their future threatened by the giant offshore oil extraction projects known as Sakhalin-I and Sakhalin-II.
 Since January 2005, the Nivkh, led by their elected leader Alexey Limanzo, have engaged in non-violent protest actions, demanding an independent ethnological assessment of Shell's and Exxon's plans.
 Solidarity actions have been staged in Moscow, New York City and later in Berlin.
 The monthly Nivkh newspaper, Nivkh Dif, established in 1990, is published in the West-Sakhalin dialect and is headquartered in the village of Nekrasovka.

 Society

 Village life

 The Nivkh were semi-sedentary hunter-gatherers with summer and winter settlements.
 Nivkh villages consisted of three to four households shared by several families with larger villages rare, and mostly located on the Amur estuary.
 Households were shared for reasons of community and survival during the harsh cold winters.
 Villages would last for several decades but were susceptible to floods and sometimes vanished.
 Many were wiped out during the devastating Amur floods of 1915 and 1968.
 Often households contained families that were not related.
 The village was usually composed of people from two to eight different clans, four being standard.

-In the late fall able-bodied Nivkh men would leave the villages to hunt for game in the surrounding hunting grounds whereas women would gather foods from the forests.
+In the late fall, able-bodied Nivkh men would leave the villages to hunt for game in the surrounding hunting grounds whereas women would gather foods from the forests.
 Nivkh would move to winter settlements near rivers to survive the harsh snows and catch salmon spawning (see list of Nivkh settlements).
 The Nivkh were very hospitable, such that the Nanai located upstream on the Amur when faced with hard times would often visit or stay in Nivkh villages.